• Home

 Color Black Black Black Black Black Radiant Heater (2 Packs)

-Included in the box Heater, mounting brackets, remote control N/A Base Plate, Electric Patio Heater, Protection Grid, User Manual, Metal Grip N/A 2 × electric garage heater, 2 × adjustable bracket and accessories, User manual
+Included in the box Heater, mounting brackets / hardware, remote control, user manual Infrared heater, remote control, tripod stand, wall/ceiling mounting hardware, user manual Base Plate*1, Electric Patio Heater*1, Protection Grid*1, User Manual*1, Metal Grip*1 Heater, mounting hardware/bracket, halogen bulb (Type G9 25W), user manual 2 × electric garage heater, 2 × adjustable bracket and accessories, User manual

-Warranty 1-year limited components warranty N/A 3-year warranty (replacement only; no repairs) 1-year limited warranty (manufacturer stated) Not specified
+Warranty 1-year limited components warranty Not specified (see seller/manufacturer warranty link) 3-year warranty (replacement only; no repairs) 1-year limited warranty Not specified

-Recommended room types / uses N/A N/A Covered patios, balconies, screened porches/canopies, garages, workshops, offices, basements, bedrooms, living rooms (based on customer usage) N/A Garage workbenches, woodworking shops, home gym corners, gazebos/covered patios, spray/powder coat rooms, barns/coops and animal enclosures (based on customer use)
+Recommended room types / uses Covered patio, garage, workshop, greenhouse, porch / sunroom, home gym, spot heating for seating areas Patio, covered porch, gazebo, garage/workshop, home office, study room Covered patio, balcony, screened porch/canopy, garage workbench, workshop zone, basement, bedroom (based on customer usage) Garage, workshop, shed, greenhouse, utility spaces, covered patio (indoor-rated) Garage workbenches, woodworking shops, home gym corners, gazebos/covered patios, spray/powder coat rooms, barns/coops and animal enclosures (based on customer use)

 Buy Now View Deal View Deal View Deal View Deal View Deal